Wolvarun9295/Spark-Elasticsearch-5MilData/README.md

 res = requests.get('http://localhost:9200')
 pprint(res.content)
 ```
-4. After the the **[basic steps](https://github.com/Wolvarun9295/Spark-Elasticsearch-5MilData#basic-steps)** have been performed successfully, we need to write the PySpark dataframe to the Elasticsearch directly in much less time without the need of Logstash since Logstash is time and memory hog.
+4. After the **[basic steps](https://github.com/Wolvarun9295/Spark-Elasticsearch-5MilData#basic-steps)** have been performed successfully, we need to write the PySpark dataframe to the Elasticsearch directly in much less time without the need of Logstash since Logstash is time and memory hog.
 ```
 df.write.format(
     "org.elasticsearch.spark.sql"